kronberger-droid/Labor-III-ESR/main.typ

 - Insert the 30-75 MHz plug-in coil (medium) and place the DPPH sample in the coil.

-- Switch on the ESR base unit and position it so that the plug-in coil with DPPH sample is in the center of the Helmholtz-coil pair (see @helmholz-coil).
+- Switch on the ESR base unit and position it so that the plug-in coil with DPPH sample is in the center of the Helmholtz-coil pair (see @fig:helmholz-coil).

 - Set the resonance frequency $nu = 30 "MHz"$.